 - Excellent communication skills (in writing and speaking)

 - Fabrication experience including lithography and dry etching

 - Hands-on experience conducting optical device measurements including integrated photonic systems

 - Hands-on experience designing, fabricating, and characterizing MEMS, OMEMS, and/or optomechanical devices

 - Numerical simulation of integrated photonic systems (FDTD, FEM)

-The University of Maryland and the Laboratory for Physical Sciences are located in the Washington DC Metropolitan area, which is not only a great place to live, but our proximity to many nearby collaborators, universities, government laboratories, and sponsors makes it an ideal place for a young scientist to launch a career.
+The University of Maryland and the Laboratory for Physical Sciences are located in the Washington DC Metropolitan area, which is not only a great place to live, but our proximity to many nearby collaborators, universities, and government laboratories makes it an ideal place for a young scientist to launch a career.
 The University also offers good benefits and competitive salary.

 To apply, please send your curriculum vitae, along with the names and contact information of three potential references to firstname.lastname@example.org